Melisepoon/ChainTalk/README.md

 # ChainTalk -  A decentralised Messaging Application
-_This project was completed as part of the requirements for Module CZ4010: Applied Cryptography, in partial fulfillment of the Computer Science degree program at Nanyang Technological University (NTU)._ <br>
+_This project was completed as part of the requirements for Final Year Project, in partial fulfillment of the Computer Science degree program at Nanyang Technological University (NTU)._ <br>

 ****